craigphicks/TypeScript-cph/tmp.cph.d/function-type-checking.md

         - let `keys` be the non-optional literal keys of `objectInY`
         - for each key `k` in `keys`, `objectInX[k] isAssignableTo objectInY[k]` is true

+Where `plainPart(x)` is any of the subtypes of `x` in any of the following categories, all of which do not have properties whose keys and values must be taken into acount in type checking:
+- primitives: `string, number, bigint, boolean, symbol, null, or undefined`
+- literals: literalTypes of `string`, `number`, or `bigint`, e.g., `"1",2,2n`
+- unique symbols: as defined in the target program

+Where `objectPart(x)` is any of the subtypes of which are the complement of `plainPart` types:
+- functions types, tuple types, objects with keys.

 In the above definition of `x isObjectAssignableTo y`, item (1.3) gives an "out" for any implementation of the definition to avoid falling into an infinite loop in the case of self-recursive or transitively-recursive object defintions.
 Any implementation can check if `isObjectAssignableTo` for the pair `x,y` is already in progress, and defer to that future result if so.

+An example implimentation to demonstrate that an implimentation is possible:
+- Phase one:
+    - create a map `inProgress: Map<RangeX, Map<RangeY, "true"|"false"|"pending>>`,
+    - The implemention follows the recursive logical flow of `x isAssignableTo y`.
+    - Recursively build a logic tree with `or`/`and` node, and leaves whose values `{x,y}` correspond to entries `pending` values of `inProgress`.
+    - whenever `x isObjectAssignableToDetail y` is called, set `inProgress.set(x).set(y)` to `pending`
+    - whenever `x isObjectAssignableTo y` item (1.3) is triggered by the condition `inProgress.get(x).get(y)===true`, add an `{x,y}` entry to the logic key.
+    - whenever `x isObjectAssignableToDetail y` returns, set `inProgress.set(x).set(y)` to the return value `true` or `false` (as well as adding `true` or `false` to the logic tree).
+    - for all other trivial test conditions add the resulting `true` or `false` to the logic tree.
+- Phase two:
-An example to demonstrate that an implelemtation is possible: With the help of a map `inProgress: Map<RangeX, Map<RangeY, "true"|"false"|"pending>>`, an implementation could build a logical tree comprised of `or` and `and` nodes with `{x,y}` leaves each denoting a placemark for that pair where the imtermediate result was initially pending in (1.3) above.
-Even after the tree build is complete, `inProgress` may still contain some value of `pending` due to recursive object definitions.
-However, the conditions for plain parts and required keys will all have been resolved, and the remaining `pending` will only reflect the recursiveness of the type definitions.
-Because recusive definitions are acceptable, the `pending` results can then all be changed to `true`, and the logic tree then rendered to get the final boolean result.
+    - `inProgress` may still contain some `pending` values due the transitive recursive defintions.
+    - However, the conditions for plain parts and required keys will all have been resolved, and the remaining `pending` will only reflect the recursiveness of the type definitions.
+Because recusive definitions are acceptable, change the `pending` results to `true`.
+    - render the logic tree to give a final `true` or `false` answer.

+That implemention is easy to visualize because the processing flow tree builds a logic tree with the same structure.
+However it is not necessary to actually set `true` or `false` to the logic tree nodes because
+- Under an `or` node, a result of `false` can be ignored.
+- Under an `or` node, a result of `true` can stop the horizontal iteration, and the node collapses to `true`.
+- Under an `and` node, a result of `true` can be ignored.
+- Under an `and` node, a result of `false` can stop the horizontal iteration, and the node collapses to `false`.
+The tree is smaller and the search potentially trimmed.

+Footnote: The following category could also moved from object type to plain types
+- (\* optional) an array whose index type `indexTypeOfArray(x)` satisfies `hasObjectPart(indexTypeOfArray(x))`
+    - In JS an array is an object:  They have properties, then have Object.prototype in their prototype chain, they are instanceof Object, and you can call Object.keys on them.
+However, within the Typescript type system, the properties of arrays do not come into play type checking.
+That level of detail is left to tuples.

+##

 All below is out of date.